 “Khadem, it’s tonight,” said Tikka, indicating the first sign of an impending military assault on Bangalees.

 Over a period of ten days, the regime increased the number of army, ammunition and manpower were gathered also.
 All these were done on the pretext of negotiations with Bangabandhu Sheikh Mujibur Rahman on the issue of a transfer of power to the elected representatives of the people.
 Their ultimate objective was a crushing of Banglaee nationalism.

-Students of Dhaka University and citizens in general put up barricades in different parts of the city to thwart movements of the soldiers.
+Students of Dhaka University and citizens, in general, put up barricades in different parts of the city to thwart the movements of the soldiers.
 No one, at that point, could visualise the scale of the ferocity with which the army planned to strike.

 Another made its way to Dhanmondi.
 The clear objective was to take Bangabandhu Sheikh Mujibur Rahman into custody.

 Other units began destroying the Kali Mandir in the centre of the Race Course and the Central Shaheed Minar.
 Troops also went for capturing a number of senior Awami League leaders, almost all of whom escaped capture.